Salle Le Peletier: History

-When King Louis XVIII's nephew, Charles Ferdinand, duc de Berry, was fatally stabbed on the night of 13 February 1820 in front of the former theatre of the Paris Opera, the Salle de la rue de Richelieu, the king decided that the theatre would be demolished in order to build a commemorative chapel in its place.
+When Louis XVIII's nephew, Charles Ferdinand, duc de Berry, was fatally stabbed on the night of 13 February 1820 in front of the former theatre of the Paris Opera, the Salle de la rue de Richelieu, the king decided that the theatre would be demolished in order to build a commemorative chapel in its place.
 However, the project to build a chapel was never carried out due to the 1830 revolution.
 Today the Fontaine Louvois in the Square Louvois occupies the spot where the chapel would have been built.
 The Salle de la rue de Richelieu had been the principal venue of the Paris Opera since 1794.
 Very soon after the death of his nephew in February 1820, the king commissioned the architect François Debret to design a new theatre for the Opéra on the Rue Le Peletier, which was completed one year later.
 During the construction the opera and ballet companies occupied the Théâtre Favart and the Salle Louvois.

 The Salle Le Peletier was inaugurated on 16 August 1821 with a mixed-bill that opened with the anthem "Vive Henry VIII", and included the composer Catel's opera Les bayadères and the Ballet Master Gardel's ballet Le Retour de Zéphire.
 Although the theatre was meant to be temporary and was built of wood and plaster, it continued to be used by the Opéra for more than fifty years.
 Many of the great grand operas of the 19th century were presented for the first time on its stage, among them: Rossini's Guillaume Tell (1829), Meyerbeer's Robert le Diable (1831), Halévy's La Juive (1835), and Verdi's Don Carlos (1867).

 The theatre, which was 14,000 square metres in area with a 104 ft. stage, was quite advanced for its time.
 On 6 February 1822 gas was used for the first time in order to light the stage effects in Nicolas Isouard's opera Aladin ou La Lampe merveilleuse.
 The stage and orchestra pit were able to be removed in order to transform the auditorium into a massive hall which could accommodate large balls and other festivities.